A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems

 We note that it is w.l.o.g.\ to assume that the uncertainties and, thus, the auxiliary variables for the McCormick uncertainties are exclusively in the constraints.
 For uncertainties in the objective function we can always use the epigraph reformulation.

 As a result of the presented reformulation, we obtain a mixed-integer linear bilevel problem~\eqref{eq:app-a:lower-level} that can be directly solved by state-of-the-art bilevel solvers.
-Consequently, we can reformulate the bilevel problems in Section~\ref{sec:short-path-probl:discrete-dd-rob-model} and \ref{sec:knapsack-probl:discrete-dd-rob-model} as problems that can be tackled by the \textsf{MibS} solver.
+Consequently, we can reformulate the discrete versions of the bilevel problems in Section~\ref{sec:appendix:applications:shortest-path} and \ref{sec:appendix:applications:knapsack} as problems that can be tackled by the \textsf{MibS} solver.

 \begin{remark} Since the proof of Lemma~\ref{lem:app-a:mccormick-in-lower-level} does not depend on the structure of the upper-level non-coupling constraints, it stays valid if (non-)linear non-coupling constraints are added to the upper-level.
 However, there is no solver available for such nonlinear bilevel problems. \end{remark}